 - Copy the Key Secret and store in a secure location

 - Important!
 You will need this later

 - Get the Parsec installer from the downloads page.

 - While running the installer, you'll likely want to select "Shared" to use the same Parsec account for all users and allow access to the login screen.

-- Once installed, launch the Parsec app and click "Set up as Team Computer" on the login screen, then insert your Team ID and Team Computer Key from earlier.
+- Once installed, launch the Parsec app and click "Set up as Team Computer" on the login screen, then insert your Team ID (note this is not the Key ID) and Team Computer Key from earlier.